Welcome

 • loss of client trust and reputational damage

-If a firm cannot renew its PII, it enters an extended policy period (up to 90 days) to arrange cover.
-After this, it must cease practice if insurance is not secured.
+If a firm cannot renew its PII, it benefits from an extended indemnity period and a subsequent cessation period (together up to 90 days) to arrange cover or wind down.
+During the cessation period, a firm must not take on new instructions.
+After this, it must cease practice if insurance is not secured and arrange run-off.

 Worked Example 1.2